Kani-Sn/css-grid-container/README.md

 to use this, first download and add the file to your project.

-use class "gd" on your <main> tag to use it for the whole page
+use class `gd` on your <main> tag to use it for the whole page

-use class "gd-breakout" to allow content to expand slightly
+use class `gd-breakout` to allow content to expand slightly

-use class "gd-bg-full-width" to extend background the full width of the page (if you have a background colour you which to span the whole page, for example)
+use class `gd-bg-full-width` to extend background the full width of the page (if you have a background colour you which to span the whole page, for example)

-use class "gd-content-full-width" to allow the content to expand the full with of the page.
+use class `gd-content-full-width` to allow the content to expand the full with of the page.